Average Ductless AC Costs

-This isn’t a how-to guide to do it yourself, so here’s the short version.
-A certified technician is required to install the system to ensure lines, cable, valve, and drainage are installed correctly and functioning properly.
+A certified technician is required to install a ductless air conditioning system to ensure lines, cable, valve, and drainage are installed correctly and functioning properly.
 Get bids from a professional now above with the GET FREE QUOTES button.

 - Split system: The split system has three main parts.
 The compressor which is located outside, the inside air outlet (air handler) and a remote control.